The CAAGe ‘How to’ series

 Who can offer legal support (UK)?

-A lawyer is anyone who can give legal advice: solicitors, barristers, and legal executives
+A lawyer is anyone who can give legal advice: solicitors, barristers, and legal executives.

 Solicitors